EPO designated or elected

 If the EPO acted as IPEA, the examination fee is reduced by 50 % (A14(2) RRT) unless the examination in the European phase relates to subject-matter not covered in the international phase.

-Additionally, a reduction of 20 % (A153(2) EPC together with R6(3) EPC together with A14(4) EPC and A14(1) RRT) may be obtained if the applicant (having their residence or principal place of business in a contracting state with a language other than English, French, or German as an official language, or being a national of such a state) files the request for examination in that national language.
+Additionally, a reduction of 20 % (A153(2) EPC together with R6(3) EPC together with A14(4) EPC and A14(1) RRT) may be obtained if the applicant (having their residence or principal place of business in a contracting state with an official language other than English, French, or German, or being a national of such a state) files the request for examination in that national language.

 The two reductions may be combined (Guidelines A-X 9.3.2).